Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

 - The relay chain is a clear example of a chain that handles a **single token**.
-- Statemine on the contrary acts as an asset-reserve chain, and it needs to handle **several assets**
+- AssetHub on the contrary acts as an asset-reserve chain, and it needs to handle **several assets**

 ---v